softwarefactory-project/sf-infra/doc/how-to-manage-instance.md

 }
  ```

-To add an existting instance not deployed with sf-infra, do not add the `server`
+To add an existing instance not deployed with sf-infra, do not add the `server`
 part

  ```dhall